 Aurelio John Patierno

 Aurelio John Patierno is an art historian and has lived in and around Rome for the last 10 years.
-He obtained a Master’s degree in Heritage Studies and Conservation from the University of La Tuscia, Viterbo, and a postgraduate specialization in Ancient Building Conservation from the University of Rome La Sapienza.
+He obtained a Master’s degree in Heritage Studies and Conservation from the University of La Tuscia, Viterbo, and a postgraduate specialization in Ancient Building Conservation from the Sapienza University of Rome.
 Meanwhile, he trained as a conservator/restorer.
 His interests range from Flemish painting to the Renaissance in Southern Italy, to frescos and other wall painting techniques, to the Renaissance in Rome.

-While not studying or working, Aurelio loves travelling, reading and cooking.
-Aurelio was born and raised in Apulia, in Southern Italy and he is of Italian-Scottish family.
-He is a registered tourist guide for the city of Rome and its Province.
+While not studying or working, Aurelio loves traveling, reading and cooking.
+Aurelio was born and raised in Apulia, in Southern Italy and he is of Italian-Scottish decent.
+He is a registered tour guide for the city of Rome and its Province.

-Roberta Bernabei is an Art Historian and Art Critic (Degree in Art History, Università “La Sapienza” of Rome, postgraduate degree at the School of Specialization in Archaeology and Art History, University of Siena), independent curator, journalist, enrolled in AICA International Association of Art Critics and authorized tour guide in Rome.
-She collaborates with several publishing houses (Electa, Mondadori, Poligrafico dello Stato, Editalia, Rizzoli) and she is also author of many books and articles about the Art and the History of Rome, the Italian art and the Contemporary Art and the History of American Art.
-She is the Curator of many Art Exhibitions in Italy and abroad and also the President of the EOS Cultural Association, pursuing and promoting the Art History and the Culture in the City of Rome.
-Following high school graduation she lived eight months in Boston and before the degree three months in New York to do research for the final thesis about the American Art.
+Roberta Bernabei is an Art Historian and Art Critic.
+She has a Degree in Art History from the Sapienza University of Rome and a postgraduate degree from the School of Specialization in Archaeology and Art History at the University of Siena.
+She is an independent curator and journalist and is enrolled in AICA International Association of Art Critics.
+As well as this she is an licensed Roman tour guide.
+She collaborates with several publishing houses including Electa, Mondadori, Poligrafico dello Stato, Editalia, and Rizzoli.
+Sheis also an author of many books and articles about the art and the history of Rome, Italian art, contemporary art and the history of American art.
+She curates many art exhibitions in Italy and abroad and is also the President of the EOS Cultural Association, pursuing and promoting art history and culture in the city of Rome.

 Giulia is an archaeologist, she earned a PhD in Archaeology and History of the urban landscape of Rome.
-She regularly takes part in archaeological field works and academic projects aimed to research and divulging our History.
-She is a licensed guide of Rome, she loves her job because she can reach a wide public, she enjoys explaining and sharing knowledge and ideas about the past and the present Human condition.
+She regularly takes part in archaeological field work and academic projects aimed to research and discover our History.
+She is a licensed guide of Rome.
+And loves her job because she can reach a wider public, she enjoys explaining and sharing knowledge and ideas about the past and the present Human condition.
 As an Historian she is fascinated by the city of Rome, and how with its 3000 and more years of history, it grew and expanded over the centuries, re-using, transforming and destroying its past.
-She likes to share this passion and knowledge withe all her clients.
-She is also a musician, graduated as Piano player.
+She likes to share this passion and knowledge with all her clients.
+She is also a musician and graduated as pianist.

 Felix Monguilot is an Art Historian and he is now in the final stage of his Ph.D program, as he is completing his doctoral thesis.
-He is specialized in Education and he also has a Master in History of Cinematography.
-For years Felix had been working for different museums and institutions of the Italian art world, as a researcher, an art project coordinator and a docent.
+He is specialized in Education and he also has a Master's in History of Cinematography.
+Felix has worked for many different museums and institutions within the Italian art world, as a researcher, an art project coordinator and a docent.
 He has published and presented widely in a number of different countries and at a variety of institutions, also receiving several fellowships and awards in Europe and the United States, where he worked for many years.

-He is now happy to live and work in his favorite city, Rome.
+He is now happily living and working in his favorite city, Rome.